dipanjanroy2/Starbucks-Capstone-Challenge/README.md

 ### 3. File Descriptions
 This repo contains 4 files.
 The report of my project is called 'Starbucks Capstone Challenge - Using Starbucks app user data to predict effective offers.ipynb'.
 The data used in the project is in the files portfolio.json, profile.json and transcript.json.
+#### 4.Result
+The main observations of the code are published here.